 Catheter ablation.
 This procedure is often used when a discrete electrical pathway is responsible for an increased heart rate.

-In this procedure, a doctor inserts catheters into your groin or neck and guides them through the blood vessels to your heart.
-Electrodes at the catheter tips can use heat, extreme cold or radiofrequency energy to damage (ablate) the extra electrical pathway and prevent it from sending electrical signals.
+In this procedure, a doctor inserts catheters into your heart through the veins in your groin, arm or neck.
+Electrodes at the catheter tips can use extreme cold or radiofrequency energy to damage (ablate) the extra electrical pathway and prevent it from sending electrical signals.

-If another medical condition is contributing to ventricular tachycardia, such as some form of heart disease, treating the underlying problem may prevent or minimize ventricular tachycardia episodes.
+If another medical condition is contributing to ventricular tachycardia, such as heart disease, treating the underlying problem may prevent or reduce ventricular tachycardia episodes.